Kale-Ko/Emotecraft-Wiki/pages/en/home.md

 ## Home

-Welcome to the home of the official Emotecraft wiki.
+Welcome to the home of the official Emotecraft wiki!

 Check out the sidebar to see how to install and use the mod.
-You can also see how to create custom emotes.

 Before you do anything it is recommended you read the [FAQ](./faq).
 If you are still confused, you can get help in the [Discord server](https://discord.com/invite/38e348fxVS)